 It’s a good question, but unfortunately, like so many other things about our menstrual cycles and reproductive systems, a pretty complicated one.

-While it might seem like common sense at this point, Dr. Mark Trolice of the IVF Center in Orlando, Florida explains to HelloGiggles that our period happens on a monthly basis when our hormones, estrogen and progesterone, decline due to a lack of pregnancy and our uterus sheds its lining.
-This happens every 24 to 34 days, give or take a day or two, according to Trolice.
+While it might seem like common sense at this point, Dr. Mark Trolice of the IVF Center in Orlando, Florida explains to HelloGiggles that our periods happen on a monthly basis when our hormones, estrogen and progesterone, decline due to a lack of pregnancy and our uterus sheds its lining.
+This happens every 24 to 34 days, give or take a day or two, according to Dr. Trolice.

-But just in case you need convincing, here are some signs that your period’s normal and there’s nothing to worry about.
+But just in case you need convincing, here are some signs that your period is normal and there’s nothing to worry about.

 1It shows up every month.

 As long as your period is coming every month, even if it’s a little late because you’re not getting enough sleep or are super stressed out, that’s a normal period.
-Dr. Antoinette Nguyen, who is an obstetrician/gynecologist and family planning specialist in Chapel Hill, North Carolina and fellow with Physicians for Reproductive Health, tells HG that menstrual cycles happens every 28 to 35 days, so even the professionals aren’t in total agreement about the timing of your menstrual cycle.
+Dr. Antoinette Nguyen, an obstetrician/gynecologist and family planning specialist in Chapel Hill, North Carolina and fellow with Physicians for Reproductive Health, tells HG that menstrual cycles happen every 28 to 35 days, so even the professionals aren’t in total agreement about the timing of our menstrual cycles.

 This is exactly why you shouldn’t lose your mind if your period is a day or two early or late.
 But if your period doesn’t come at all for a month or two, you should definitely check with your doctor and make sure they know you’re worried about it.
-You’re the expert on your own body and periods.
+You’re the expert on your own body and periods, after all.

 2And it’s basically always been that way.